 The following points give us the reasons that emphasize the need to know about the common errors in MySQL.

 All the above reasons show the necessity for knowing about the common errors in MySQL.
-Now, let us not waste time and move forward towards the top 11 MySQL problems and solutions.
+Now, let us not waste time and move forward toward the top 11 MySQL problems and solutions.

 It is the most common error of MySQL that is encountered at least once by every MySQL user.
 It mainly occurs because of the connectivity issues with the MySQL Server.

-If you face this error, the first things that you should check are that the appropriate permissions are granted to the database.
+If you face this error, the first thing that you should check is that the appropriate permissions are granted to the database.
 Moreover, the incorrect username and passwords can also pop up this error.